The University of Otago and Vida Law are

 challenges faced by the health sector.

-A list of topics is set out in the brochure
+A course overview is set out in the brochure

 Numbers are limited to allow plenty of